rzhao010/teamx/README.md

 1. In the Bluemix dashboard, navigate to the app and (in the "connections" tab) add the Watson service to it.

-2. Copy the `vcap.json` file to your directory and add the Watson API credentials to it (so that we have them accessible when running the app locally)
+2. Copy the `vcap.json.example` file from this repo to your directory and name it `vcap.json`

+3. Add the Watson API credentials to `vcap.json` (so that we have them accessible when running the app locally)

-3. Add the Watson service to the `manifest.yml` file
+4. Add the Watson service to the `manifest.yml` file

    ==> We now have the Watson Visual Recognition service connected to our back-end application